akashsinha504/Excel-Projects/README.md

 - Companies can focus on high-performing regions to maximize revenue.
 - Policymakers can target low-adoption areas for infrastructure development.
 - Market leaders can leverage current trends to scale production.

 ---

+##  Business Recommendations

+- Focus investments on high-growth regions to maximize returns.
+- Improve EV infrastructure in low-adoption areas to boost penetration.
+- Manufacturers should prioritize high-demand categories for scaling production.

+---